 A good bike pump should be easy to set up and start using in no time to get you back on the road fast enough.
 The usual steps to follow are:

 - Pull the valve cap off slowly and ensure you place it safely for later replacement.

 - The pump head should be in an unlocked position and must confirm this before attachment.
 Otherwise, it may not fir into the valve.
 There is a lever for this function and it should be pushed down or in a parallel position with the hose.

 - Presta valves have a locking nut and you have to turn it counterclockwise until you feel it can’t move anymore.

 - Now press the pump’s valve head straight onto the visible tire valve and lock it immovably into place using a lever if available.
 For pumps without one, press the pump head down and hold it strongly to avoid disconnection or air loss.

 At this point, the connection is secure and there should be no gap or any loose connection which could lead to air loss.
-The best bike pumps are uniquely designed specifically to avoid air loss thus ensuring more efficiency and less energy use.
+The bike pumps are uniquely designed specifically to avoid air loss thus ensuring more efficiency and less energy use.

 Pump Air into The Bike Tire:

 With the connection in place, it’s time to start pumping.
 This entails pushing and pulling the handle down to inflate the tire.
 Floor pumps, mini pumps, and hand pumps perform in a similar manner with the piston inside the pump cylinder creating a seal inside during an upstroke and forcing the air fast into the tire during a down-stroke.